 The trail climbs steadily to Eagle Bluffs at the 6km mark, then to Black Mountain around 9 kilometres.
 The Baden Powell actually loops beneath the Black Mountain summit, but if you have covered all the distance (and elevation) it is recommended that you take the extra few steps to reach the summit.
 From the summit, the trail descends quickly into the Cypress ski area, and the ski trails and lifts will be visible.
 Take a minute to fill your water bottles at the summit, then climb back up the side of Hollyburn Mountain before a steep descent through the cross-country ski area and the famous Hollyburn chute.

-.
+At the bottom of the hill, you'll join the Skyline Trail at the powerlines.
+There are a few tricky navigation sections here, as the trail is alternately marked Skyline Trail, TCT (Trans-Canada Trail) and Baden Powell Trail.
 As long as you are on one of these you'll be fine, and will come out into the British Properties before crossing three roads, and descending along the power line right of way to the Cleveland Dam.

 We need help with the following missing trail information: